 When you visit cnn.com and read a few articles, cnn.com will create a first-party cookie and save it to your computer.
 Because cnn.com (like most other publishers) uses online ads as a way to monetize its content, the ads you see on cnn.com will also create a cookie (e.g. in ads.somedsp.com domain) and save it to your computer.

-As these cookies are not created by cnn.com, they are classified as third-party cookies.
+These cookies are not created by cnn.com, so they are classified as third-party cookies.

-A website can use a number of different third-party trackers (or cookies) that collect user information.
-This information can include data such as the user’s behavior on the site, location and device type – which is passed on from the website.
+A website can use various third-party trackers (or cookies) to collect user information.
+This information can include data such as the user’s behavior on the site, location, and device type, which is passed on from the website.

 Third-party trackers can also track a user’s behavior, such as the content they view on that website and the things they click on (e.g. products and ads).
 The trackers create third-party cookies and use them to display ads to the user when they visit different websites.